-Everyone in the UK, regardless of employment status, is entitled to claim the New State Pension, provided they have paid sufficient national insurance over their lifetime.
+Everyone in the UK, regardless of employment status, is entitled to claim the New State Pension, provided they have paid sufficient National Insurance over their lifetime.

-Self-employed workers are also entitled to open their own private pension, which can be accessed from the age of 55.
+Self-employed workers are also entitled to open their own private pension which can be accessed from the age of 55.

 The New State Pension

-That means if you’re self-employed workers you’ll need to have paid enough Class 2 national insurance, even if your profits were below the minimum threshold.
+That means if you’re self-employed workers you’ll need to have paid enough Class 2 National Insurance, even if your profits were below the minimum threshold.

 The full new State Pension for 2020/2021 is £175.20 per week, paid monthly.
 That means you’ll get £9,110.40 per year.

 £9,000 per month isn’t really enough for anyone to live off if they want to stop working.
-So everyone needs a plan for how they will top this up to the level they think they will need.
+Therefore, everyone needs a plan for how they will top this up to the level they think they will need.

 Currently, it is estimated by the ONS that there are 5 million self-employed workers in the UK rights now and 4.2 million of them do not have a pension plan.

 UK experts are warning that the self-employed, freelancers and sole traders will face financial problems when they want to retire.